-- 17.5 All licensed hospitals in this state shall be subject to the uniform reporting of financial and statistical data on hospital inpatient services as set forth in Appendix "A" of the regulations. - 17.5.1 Data submitted in accordance with section 17.5 above shall contain only the medical record number or the hospital assigned number and no other identifying information to ensure anonymity of the reported data. - 17.5.2 Hospitals failing to comply with the provisions of Appendix "A" shall be subject to the provisions of section 7.0 herein.
+- 17.5 All licensed hospitals in this state shall be subject to the uniform reporting of financial and statistical data on hospital inpatient services, emergency department services, and observation unit services in accordance with the technical and data specifications contained in references 77, 78, and 79 herein.
+The provisions of this section shall take effect October 1, 2004. - 17.5.1 Data submitted in accordance with section 17.5 above shall contain only the medical record number or the hospital assigned number and no other patient identifying information to ensure anonymity of the reported data. - 17.5.2 The Department shall provide licensed hospitals with no less than a twenty (20) day comment period after issuing or changing the reporting requirements. - 17.5.2.1 Licensed hospitals shall have a period of at least ninety (90) days after the comment period to comply with new or changed reporting requirements.